-18 traditional Dutch foods to eat in the Netherlands
+23 Popular Dutch foods to eat in the Netherlands

-A long time ago my friend and I went to Amsterdam together and we got to experience all the treats her family had been serving for years.
+A long time ago my friend and I went to Amsterdam together and we got to experience all the treats and Dutch dishes her family had been serving for years.
 We wandered the streets of Amsterdam eating anything and everything we could find.
 A few of those things stick with me today and I can’t resist a sign for Indonesian foods or a Bitterballen.

 If you only have 36 hours to spend in Amsterdam check out Sam’s post 36 Hours in Amsterdam a Complete Guide with loads of ideas and cool things to do.

-Dutch food has never taken the world by storm and traditional Dutch food is pretty mainstream in meat, potato and veg.
-Like any other peasant cuisine, the staples of Dutch food are based on things like stews and casseroles.
+What are typical dutch foods?
+Like any other working class cuisine the staples of Dutch food are based on things like stews and casseroles.
 What the Dutch did excel at was finding the spice routes to the Far East.

 Xyuandbeyond is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 You can read my privacy policy here.

-What is traditional dutch food?
+What is traditional Dutch food?
 The Dutch foods that are enjoyed here are krokets, bitterballen, herring, kibbeling, cheese, or French fries.
 Snacks that are eaten everywhere are poffertjes, pancakes, liquorice, and stroopwafels.

 Everybody studied the Dutch East India Company in history.
 It traded with India and countries in Indonesia bringing back a world of new spices and herbs to Holland.
 This was also when the Dutch began their lifelong love affair with hot pastes like Sambal Olek and Indonesian Rice Tables. by virtue of the Dutch East India Company, Dutch food culture changed dramatically.